MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/try-layout-free.md

 4. Start the app, and then sign in with an Azure AD account.
 If you don't already have an Azure AD account, the app will prompt you to create a free account.
 Or you can [sign up for a free Azure AD account at this website](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).

-5. To install the Import Tool for the PC, repeat steps 2 through 4, but search for "Dynamics 365 Import Tool (Preview)" in step 2.

 ### See also